reTHINK-project/dev-catalogue/doc/getting_started/usage_guide.md

--domain, -d  | specify Catalogue Broker domain/IP used for sourcePackageURL generation -port, -p    | specify Catalogue Broker coap port -objpath, -o | path of folder containing catalogue objects (e.g. provided catalogue_objects folder) -usehttp     | change protocol of generated sourceCodeURLs to http (otherwise, https is used)
+-domain, -d  | specify Catalogue Broker domain/IP used for sourcePackageURL generation -port, -p    | specify Catalogue Broker coap port -objpath, -o | path of folder containing catalogue objects (e.g. provided catalogue_objects folder) -usehttp     | change protocol of generated sourcePackageURLs to http (otherwise, https is used)

 If you run the Catalogue Database without launch arguments, it tries to connect to the Catalogue Broker on localhost:5683 by default,